wallenby/pi_light_game/README.md

 - A button to press when the middle LED is lit.
 (More on that later)

-- 3 LEDs to the side of the game which keep track of the number of lives still left by the user.
+- 3 LEDs to the side of the game which keep track of the number of lives.

 - 5 LEDs for the actual game (however, more can be added if desired).